vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, I went to the Walgreens at Gilman Street to buy toiletries.
 I finished checkout at 8:37 AM.

+### Evening trip to downtown Berkeley

+In the evening, I went to downtown Berkeley.
+I first went to Trader Joes' and did grocery shopping.
+I finished checkout at 4:50 PM.
+I then went to Udupi Palace and got a spinach masala dosa.